FranklinCentralHS/AdelinesEndlessDefense/Reflections/Logan.md

 ### Lessions leared
 Coding takes along time.
 Some people try to hard.
 I learned how comftrable the floor cabenent is, 7/10 acceptable.
+I learned that this kind of project or invironment is not one in wich I tend to thrive.